AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/get-started/create-a-practice-automation-scenario.md

 ## Create a automation practice scenario

-The role of [!DNL Adobe Workfront Fusion] is to automate your processes so that you can concentrate on new tasks rather than repeating the same tasks again and again.
-It works by linking actions within and between apps and services to create a scenario that transfers and transforms your data automatically.
-The scenario you create watches for data in an app or service and processes that data to provide the result you want.
+[!DNL Adobe Workfront Fusion] helps you focus on important tasks by automating repetitive ones.
+It creates scenarios that automatically manage your data across various apps and services.

-A scenario is comprised of a series of modules that indicate how data should be transformed within an app or transferred between apps and web services.
+Each scenario consists of modules, which guide how data is processed within an app or transferred between different apps and services.
+For instance, you can create a scenario in Fusion to automatically find a [!DNL Workfront] project and list its tasks.
+This way, Fusion saves you time and effort by handling routine tasks.

-This example takes you through the process of creating a scenario that searches for a [!DNL Workfront] project and returns the tasks in the project.
+This practice scenario takes you through the process of creating a scenario that searches for a [!DNL Workfront] project and returns the tasks in the project.

 ![](assets/create-practice-scenario-wf-only-350x157.png)

-Creating a scenario consists of several main tasks:

-## Choose the apps and name the scenario
+### 1. Choose the apps and name the scenario

 1. Sign into your [!DNL Workfront Fusion] account.
 1. Click **[!UICONTROL Scenarios]** ![](assets/scenarios-icon.png) in the left panel.